-- Increased capacity of national practitioners to address issues related to the rights of victims of crime; - Improved cooperation among the competent national authorities, NGOs and/or professional organisations in the field of victims' rights, including for compensation in cross-border cases; - Improved public awareness and knowledge about victims' rights at both EU and national level (including amongst the most vulnerable groups); - Improved knowledge about specific provisions of the EU acquis regulating issues such as referring victims to the relevant support services, victims' access to information in the area of victims' rights, individual assessment of victims' needs, use of procedural means to protect victims during criminal trial, including use of remote hearings and video testimonies; - Compatibility of the national legal framework and administrative practice related to victims' rights with the relevant EU acquis; - Improved support services to victims through: - increased number of victims' support organisations providing general and specialist support services to victims of crimes and their family members, and of targeted and integrated specialist support services for victims with specific needs such as victims of domestic violence, victims of other forms of gender-based violence, child victims, victims of hate crime and migrant victims of crime, victims of war crimes in a targeted, gendersensitive and integrated manner that regroups psychological and social aid with a cooperation with police and judicial authorities;

-- improved access of victims to such support services; - increased quality of the services (including gender-sensitive, victimcentred and trauma-informed approaches to services) provided by victims support organisations; - Increased awareness of the problematic of relations between victims and offenders including actions aimed at improving victims' access to justice and decreased re-offending via tools such as restorative justice.
+- Improved cooperation among the competent national authorities, NGOs and/or professional organisations in the field of victims' rights, including for compensation in cross-border cases; - Improved public awareness and knowledge about victims' rights at both EU and national level (including amongst the most vulnerable groups); - Improved knowledge about specific provisions of the EU acquis regulating issues such as referring victims to the relevant support services, victims' access to information in the area of victims' rights, individual assessment of victims' needs, use of procedural means to protect victims during criminal trial, including use of remote hearings and video testimonies; improved knowledge about legal remedies available for victims in case of a violation of their rights as well as about challenges for victims related to digitalisation of justice. - Compatibility of the national legal framework and administrative practice related to victims' rights with the relevant EU acquis; - Improved support services to victims through: - increased number of victims' support organisations providing general and specialist support services to victims of crimes and their family members, and of targeted and integrated specialist support services for victims with specific needs such as victims of domestic violence, victims of other forms of gender-based violence, child victims, victims of hate crime and migrant victims of crime, victims of core international crimes in a targeted, gender-sensitive and integrated manner that regroups psychological and social aid with a cooperation with police and judicial authorities; - o improved access of victims to such support services; - o increased quality of the services (including gender-sensitive, victimcentred and trauma-informed approaches to services) provided by victims support organisations; - Increased awareness of the problematic of relations between victims and offenders including actions aimed at improving victims' access to justice and decreased re-offending via tools such as restorative justice.